 A great way to check whether an opal is a crystal opal or not is with a torch (or flashlight for my American opal-holics.)

 Shine the light from the torch through the back of the opal; if the opal glows, you’ve got crystal opal!
-Crystal opals can have a tint but are always semi-transparent meaning you can see the light of the torch through them.
+Crystal opals can have a tint but are always semi-transparent, meaning you can see the torch’s light through them.

 Which should I buy?